 Ancient Redwoods Face an Uncertain Future

-McApin Ranch is now for sale, its owners intending to finalize a deal by December 31, 2017.
-The League must act now to raise the funds needed to purchase the property before the year is out.
+McApin Ranch is now for sale.
+The League must act now to raise the funds needed to purchase the property.

 Together, with the help of other funding partners, we’ll secure a safe future for McApin Ranch’s old-growth redwoods — the desired outcome that the League and McApin’s current owners share.